kenatiod/MUT/Understanding Machine Understanding.md

 ##### 5.1.1.1 -- Whirling Dervish of Language

-In the lab at Symparic Systems, CASPAR hoved above a lab table in holographic form.
+In the lab at Symparic Systems, CASPAR hovered above a lab table in holographic form.
 Bassam and Anh went going over details of language tests listed on a holographic whiteboard.
 A particular piece of data caught Anh's attention and she remarked, "These language comprehension evaluations look really thorough.
 I like how we're going beyond just factual question answering to probe things like pragmatic inference and ambiguity resolution."

 Bassam was sitting near by and replied to her, "Yeah, if we want to truly assess understanding, we can't just have CASPAR spitting out encyclopedic knowledge.
 It needs to show mastery of the subtleties and implied meanings of language."